Fadwa7/LoganScripts/README.md

 ### Downloading files using id_accessions.txt:

 To execute **download.sh** script, you'll need two files: id_accessions.txt and a directory
-- id_accessions.txt: contains SRR Identifiers for your samples, with each ID on a separate line.
+- **id_accessions.txt**: contains SRR Identifiers for your samples, with each ID on a separate line.
-- directory : The absolute path to the output directory, e.g : . (current directory)
+- **directory** : The absolute path to the output directory, e.g : . (current directory)

 Execute the following command: